-

 What are the key steps in a cartel investigation?

-The CMA must consider at an early stage whether to address the infringement through a civil procedure (ie, under the Competition Act) or a criminal procedure (ie, through the Enterprise Act) or both.
+The CMA will consider at an early stage whether to address the infringement through the civil procedure (ie, under the CA98) or the criminal procedure (ie, through the EA02) or both.
 The procedural rules and powers of investigation available to the CMA vary depending on whether a civil or criminal investigation is being conducted.

-Following an assessment of the evidence available, the CMA may: (i) decide to close the investigation due to administrative priorities; (ii) decide that there are no grounds for action; (iii) accept commitments with regard to future conduct; or (iv) issue a statement of objections, indicating its provisional view that the parties’ conduct infringes competition law.
-The parties then have an opportunity to inspect the CMA file and respond to the statement of objections.
-The case may then proceed to a final infringement decision by the CMA imposing fines and issuing such directions as it considers appropriate to the parties to bring the anticompetitive conduct to an end.
-More information can be found in the CMA’s guidance on the investigation procedures in Competition Act 1998 cases (CMA8).
+Following an assessment of the evidence available, the CMA may: (i) decide to close the investigation due to administrative priorities; (ii) decide that there are no grounds for action; (iii) accept commitments with regard to future conduct; or (iv) issue a statement of objections (or SO) to the party under investigation, indicating its provisional view that the parties’ conduct infringes competition law.

-In parallel with the civil investigation, criminal proceedings against relevant individuals may also be launched if there are reasonable grounds for suspecting that a cartel offence has been committed.
+The CMA and the SFO may also bring criminal proceedings against a person if they have reasonable grounds for suspecting that a cartel offence has been committed.
 The CMA and the SFO share responsibility for conducting criminal cartel investigations, and in practice, the CMA often operates under the SFO’s direction.
 If prosecuted, individuals are given an opportunity to respond to the allegations, and the case is ultimately heard in a criminal trial at the Crown Court.

 -